-Flip books have been around since the late 1800s and are now recognised as one of the earliest forms of what is today referred to as interactive media.
-In a similar way to doodle art, creating flip books is still a popular form of expression among artists, with many beautiful and inspiring designs being created on a daily basis.
-Here are 18 top examples; which is your favourite?
+Flip books have been enjoyed since the late 1800s, and flip book animation is now recognised as one of the first forms of interactive media.
+Creating flip books is still popular among artists, with beautiful and inspirational designs still being made every day.

 What better way to demonstrate your pen skills than creating a flip book celebrating the best goals of the 2014 World Cup.
 That's exactly what Stabilo has done here, and the result is a great mix of ball control and animation skills.

 You don't need the best pencils or pens to create an amazing flip book.
 Here, Scott Blake used a hole punch to create a mesmerising animated pattern with added depth.
 It might be short, but it bears plenty of rewatching as you try to figure out exactly how he did it.

 Artist Juan Fontanive has one-upped the original flip book and has created a series of flipbook machines.
 Combining sculpture and animation, this gorgeous bird-themed illustrated flipbook will inspire any artist.
 Hand-assembled by Fontanive, the motorised machines allow the illustrations to speak for themselves – showcasing the intricate detail with every flip.

 These Lightly Books were created by Japanese illustrator Harumin Asao and see a wide range of kooky and quirky characters coming to colourful life.
 We love her illustrative style and the way she incorporates this into her flip books.

 This series of mechanical flip books is an original kinetic art project by Wendy Marvel and Mark Arnon Rosen.
 The photos used in the sequence were taken by Eadweard Muybridge, 1830-1904.
 You can see more from the series on the mechanical flip book website.

 10. Brief History of Pretty Much Everything